 - Extremely Rugged Exceeds the standards of other radios on the market. - Multiband Operation Supports any combination of VHF, UHF, and 700/800 MHz frequencies.
-Also allows different bands to be enabled for selected users. - Single-key DES Encryption Provides basic secure communications without having to buy the complete encryption option. - Instant Recall of Received Audio Allows user to replay the last transmission received to avoid unnecessary repetition. - Active Noise Cancellation With three internal microphones to transmit intelligible audio from users in loud environments. - Built-in GPS For location reporting and rapid response for emergencies. - Integrated Bluetooth® For wireless interface to selected accessories. - Wi-Fi Connectivity Permits simple and easy radio software and personality updates. - Wi-Fi Access Point Radios that include the LTE option can be configured via RPM2 to act as a Wi-Fi access point and/or router, providing access to broadband data for Wi-Fi devices.
-Refer to RPM2's online help when configuring the radio for these functions. - Covert Mode Allows users to quickly configure the radio for operation in a covert environment. - Fully Programmable Keypad Each key can be programmed to a variety of functions. - Four-position switch Provides added configuration flexibility.

-Unique User Interface - Tools specially designed by first responders make radio operation simple and intuitive.
+Also allows different bands to be enabled for selected users. - Single-key DES Encryption Provides basic secure communications without having to buy the complete encryption option. - Instant Recall of Received Audio Allows user to replay the last transmission received to avoid unnecessary repetition. - Active Noise Cancellation With three internal microphones to transmit intelligible audio from users in loud environments. - Built-in GPS For location reporting and rapid response for emergencies. - Integrated Bluetooth[®] For wireless interface to selected accessories. - Wi-Fi Connectivity Permits simple and easy radio software and personality updates. - Wi-Fi Access Point Radios that include the LTE option can be configured via RPM2 to act as a Wi-Fi access point and/or router, providing access to broadband data for Wi-Fi devices. - Covert Mode Allows users to quickly configure the radio for operation in a covert environment. - Fully Programmable Keypad Each key can be programmed to a variety of functions. - Four-position switch Provides added configuration flexibility. - Unique User Interface Tools specially designed by first responders make radio operation simple and intuitive.
 An easy-to-read multi-color front display and a monochromatic top display with optional colored backlighting enhance communications for improved user safety.